FolaisSK/CC201/labs/4_IntroOpenShift/instructions-new.md.md

 Let's open up the console and have a look around.

-1. To open openshift web console, click on the Skills Network button on the right, it will open the “Skills Network Toolbox”.
-Then click the **Cloud** then **Open OpenShift console**.
+1. To open openshift web console, click on the Skills Network button on the right, it will open the **“Skills Network Toolbox”**.
+Then click the **Cloud** then **Open OpenShift console** as shown in the following image.

 <img src="images/openshift.png" /> <br>